Cynteo Alert Bridge Documentation

 3. Add Helpful Descriptions

-Descriptions appear in SolarWinds incident details:
+Alert descriptions appear in the incident details:

 "Alert triggers when average CPU exceeds 80% for 5 minutes.